 - Generated array:

-array_rangegenerates an array containing consecutive integers, including thestartelement but excluding theendelement.
-This means the generated array starts atstartand ends atend, butenditself is not included in the result. - Step size: If a step parameter (step) is provided, each element in the generated array will be
+array_rangegenerates an array of consecutive integers that includes thestartelement but excludes theendelement.
+This means the generated array starts with thestartvalue and ends with theendvalue, but theendvalue itself is not included in the result. - Step size: If a step size is provided (step), each element in the generated array will be

 stepgreater than the previous element.
-For example, ifstartis1,endis10, andstepis2, the generated array will be[1, 3, 5, 7, 9]. - Conditions for returning an empty array: When
+For example, ifstartis1,endis10, andstepis2, the generated array will be[1, 3, 5, 7, 9]. - Conditions for returning an empty array: If

 Here are some examples: